100-m/nx.digital/doc/security.md

 - Solid company with a strong presence
 - User reviews

-And finally, we take care to limit our dependencies to these services, to be able to change it quickly and simply **_@VAL could you check how we do the due diligence_**
+And finally, we take care to limit our dependencies to these services, to be able to change it quickly and simply.

 ## Administration

-Only the cloud Administrator can access to the admin panel of our cloud Services.
+Only the cloud Administrator can access the admin panel of our cloud Services.
 Each member has his credentials to use a service.
 The cloud Administrators grant users according to their project.

 ## Local Machine Security